Skip to content

 }

-The main change that is needed is to remove the data content and only leave a name property inside, e.g.:
+The main change needed is to remove the data content, and only leave the name property inside:

 json